 The other speakers will be Elinor Mason (Edinburgh), Zoë Johnson King (NYU), and Benjamin Kiesewetter.
 For more information, including details of how tor register, visit here.

 I look forward to contributing to a workshop involving researchers in law and philosophy on Responsibility, Knowledge, and Belief on December 14-15 2019 at Senate House in London.
-The workshop is jointly sponsored by John Hyman's ERC-funded Roots of Responsibility project and Alexander Greenberg’s Leverhulme project, Belief in Philosophy and the Criminal Law, The title of my talk is TBC.
+The workshop is jointly sponsored by John Hyman's ERC-funded Roots of Responsibility project and Alexander Greenberg’s Leverhulme project, Belief in Philosophy and the Criminal Law, The title of my talk is "Epistemic Worth".